defencedigital/moduk-service-manual/src/accessibility/meet-accessibility-regulations/interaction-designers.md

 ## Only use images that users need

-Government digital services need to be simple.
+Government services need to be simple.
 Do not add unnecessary images or visual design.
 Before adding icons and images, work with a User Researcher and a Content Designer to check if users need them.

 ## Be careful with columns